Evaluator Guide · Phase-Aware Reading Order

 The strongest materials are deliberately not public.

 That matters.
 Evaluators should resist the lazy mistake of assuming public pages are the totality.
 The public layer is already unusually dense; the more strategically valuable layers are precisely the ones less likely to be published openly.
-The Reserved Layer is part of the partnership conversation, not a marketing prop.
+Restricted and reserved layers belong to coordinated review and partnership-stage diligence, not open marketing.

 07